pszufe/chondro/README.md

 decision trees.
 Chondro has been developed with the Python3 and has been tested with Anaconda 2.5.1 running Python3 version 3.5.1.

-The software can load files stored by the (available at
+The software can load files stored by the SilverDecisions software (available at
-<http://www.silverdecisions.pl>) or uses internal JSON format.
+<http://www.silverdecisions.pl>) or can use an internal JSON format.
 A DT is
 presented as a Python dictionary structure with each node described with a `type` (choice,decision,final), `id`, `value` (pay-off), and a list (`nodes`) containing child nodes.
 The probability values `p` (for